DENTAL IMPLANTS

 The literature supports a world-wide success rate in excess of 95% – an incredible success rate for any medical procedure.

-What are Dental Implants?
+What are dental implant?

 A tooth implant is a small titanium fixture that functions as a replacement for the root portion of a missing natural tooth.
 Ultimately the implant can act as an anchor for a dental prosthesis.

-Dental Implant
+Dental Implant Diagram

 The prosthesis may be: